 "He took me through a few of the Ten Commandments and I said, 'I'm guilty'.
 He said, 'Heaven or hell?
 It's as simple as that.'
 I said, 'I think I'm headed to hell.'
-Then he said to me, 'If a rich man came and paid your fine in court, the judge could set vou free.
+Then he said to me, 'If a rich man came and paid your fine in court, the judge could set you free.

 "When Jesus Christ went to the cross, He paid your fine.
-It's like He wrote a check for your life and after three days the check cleared and a legal transaction took place in heaven.
+It's like He wrote a check for your life and after three his life."